cgrusden/cgrusden.github.io/quotes.md

 "When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left, and could say, 'I used everything you gave me." _-Erma Bombeck_

 “So often people are working hard at the wrong thing.
 Working on the right thing is probably more important than working hard.” _-Caterina Fake_

-“Never give in.
-Never give in.
-Never, never, never, never—in nothing, great or small, large or petty—never give in, except to convictions of honour and good sense.
-Never yield to force.
-Never yield to the apparently overwhelming might of the enemy.”
-_-Winston Churchill_

 “What if I fall?
 Oh,but my darling,what if you fly?” _― Erin Hanson_